European-Unified-ID/EUID-docs/api/v2/sdks/sdk-ref-python.md

 You can use the EUID SDK for Python (Server-Side) to facilitate:

-- Generating UID2 advertising tokens
+- Generating EUID advertising tokens
-- Refreshing UID2 advertising tokens
+- Refreshing EUID advertising tokens

 This guide includes the following information: